 If you experience a sudden shower of floaters, flashes of light in the eye, or the feeling of a curtain coming over your vision, you should contact us as, rarely, this may indicate a retinal detachment.

-You should also contact us if you experience severe pain or loss of vision after the laser treatment.
+You should also contact us if you experience pain or and loss of vision after the laser treatment.

-Most patients are seen for a follow up visit 1-3 weeks after the procedure.
+Most patients do not require a further follow up after the procedure.

 You may resume driving the following day.